 Medicare plans in New Hampshire provide healthcare coverage to older adults as well as those with certain health conditions or disabilities in the state.
-As of 2018, 290,178 people, or 21.4 percent of state residents, accessed healthcare coverage through Medicare plans in New Hampshire.

 As you compare coverage options and decide on the coverage level you need, carefully consider all your options for Medicare Hew Hampshire.

 The Centers for Medicare & Medicaid Services (CMS) reported the following information on Medicare trends in New Hampshire for the 2021 plan year:

 - A total of 306,948 residents of New Hampshire are enrolled in Medicare.

 - The average Medicare Advantage monthly premium slightly decreased in New Hampshire compared to last year — from $32.85 in 2020 to $26.11 in 2021.

 - There are 39 Medicare Advantage plans available in New Hampshire for 2021, compared to 40 plans in 2020.

 - All New Hampshire residents with Medicare have access to buy a Medicare Advantage plan, including plans with $0 premiums.